28th Cambridge Cub Scouts

 Welcome to the 28th Cambridge Cub Pack pages

-We provide an active balanced programme of indoor and outdoor activities for young people (boys and girls) between the ages of 8 and 10½ during term time on Tuesdays between 6:10pm and 7:30pm and starting from Feb 20th Mondays from 6:30 to 7:45 from our hut at the end of Flamsteed Road.
+We provide an active balanced programme of indoor and outdoor activities for young people (boys and girls) between the ages of 8 and 10½ during term time on Tuesdays between 6:10pm and 7:30pm and Mondays from 6:30 to 7:45 from our hut at the end of Flamsteed Road.

 Young people typically join us for a few weeks while they decide whether they want to be invested as a Cub.
-If a boy or girl would like to join us, please use the Akela email address to add your name to the waiting list.
-To find out more about the new Monday Monsoon pack meetings, contact them using the Monsoon address for your email.
-The Tuesday pack are known as the Typhoon pack .
+If a boy or girl would like to join us, please use the Akela email address to add your name to the waiting list for either pack.
+The Monday cubs are the Monsoon pack, and the Tuesday pack are known as the Typhoon pack .
 If your child has been for a few weeks and has decided they would like to be invested then Akela will talk to them.
 There is a leaflet about it available here as a Word document, or online here.
-Once invested, they will need a woggle (provided by Akela), a neckerchief (ours is green and black) and a cub shirt from the scout shop on Perne Road; your cub may need the badges page to help sew on all their new badges.
+Once invested, they will need a woggle (provided by Akela) and both a neckerchief (ours is green and black) and a cub shirt from the scout shop on Perne Road; your cub may need the badges page to help sew on all their new badges.

 What we enjoy doing